🏞 Perfect One Day Trip to Yosemite: How to See It All (2023)

 It is also worth noting that you will have access to any necessary services in the Yosemite Valley, including food, gas (at a high price!), and even Starbucks!

-Since one day in Yosemite is not going to allow much time, we recommend starting early, packing a lunch, and bringing any supplies you may need in order to avoid the congestion within Yosemite Village.
+Since one day in Yosemite is not going to allow much time, I recommend starting early, packing a lunch, and bringing any supplies you may need in order to avoid congestion within Yosemite Village.

 Begin your day in Yosemite by taking in sunrise from Tunnel View.